DeepCodeAI/cli/README.md

   For current files path '.' can be provided.
   Has a shortcut 'a' and options:
   -r, --remote: specifies analysis of remote
-  -f, --format: results display format, supported formats: json, txt. if not specified, default format is txt
+  -s, --silent: if provided, cli progressbars will be hidden -f, --format: results display format, supported formats: json, txt. if not specified, default format is txt
   Examples: